-The two and five other members of Generation Peacock thangyat troupe were sued by the military under Article 505(a) of Myanmar’s Penal Code.
+The two and five other members of Generation Peacock thangyat troupe were sued by the military under Section 505(a) of Myanmar’s Penal Code.
 They were charged by the military last month.

 Members of Peacock Generation thangyat troupe Su Yadanar Myint and Nyein Chan Soe were remanded to Insein prison, their lawyer said.

 On April 22, five other members of the troupe—Zeyar Lwin, Paing Ye Thu, Phoe Thar, Paing Phyo Min, and Kay Khine Tun—were denied bail and sent to Insein.

 Section 505(a) of Myanmar’s Penal Code criminalizes the circulation of statements, rumors, or reports with the intent to cause any military officer to disregard or fail in his duties.
 It carries a maximum sentence of two years in prison, a fine, or both.

 Lieutenant Colonel Than Tun Myint of the Myanmar military’s Yangon Regional Command filed a complaint with the court against the performers on April 15, accusing them of violating Section 66(d) of the Telecommunications Act, which prohibits use of the telecom network to defame people.

 Later the charges for all the troupe members were changed to Secion 505(a), a non-bailable defamation offense.

 “I think the court has favored the plaintiff’s wish.
 We are being charged under unlawful laws,” said Su Yadanar Myint.

 “I think it’s a waste of our time.
 The trial date is set in the plaintiff’s favor and the court has ignored our wish.
 It’s totally unfair,” he said.